NA-MIC/ProjectWeek/PW38_2023_GranCanaria/README.md

 ## Breakout sessions
 [Panel: clinical uses of 3D Slicer](Projects/ClinicalPanel-BreakoutSession.md) (Rudolf Bumm)

-[Panel: Developing and using anatomy atlases](Projects/BreakoutSession-Atlases.md) (Michael Halle and friends)
+[Developing and using anatomy atlases](Projects/BreakoutSession-Atlases.md) (Michael Halle and friends)

 ## Projects [(How to add a new project?)](Projects/Readme.md)
 Categories based on project list of PW37, will be updated as we populate the list of projects.